Open Payments/Sunshine Act Resources

 Providers have the option to view and dispute payment data submitted by Applicable Manufacturers.
 Even if you do not believe you received payments, you are advised to register and verify that your information is accurately represented in the Open Payments system.

-- May 15, 2016 is the deadline to submit corrections to payment data that will be posted on Open Payments in June of 2016.
-Providers can submit disputes after May 15th, but information posted on the Open Payments website will not be updated until the next “resolution period,” as determined by CMS.
+- April 1 - May 15, 2017 is the timeframe to submit corrections to payment data that will be posted on June 30, 2017.
+Providers can submit disputes through the end of the calendar year, but information posted on the Open Payments website will not be updated until the next “resolution period,” as determined by CMS.

 Live Help Desk: Email questions to the Help Desk at firstname.lastname@example.org or call 1-855-326-8366, Monday through Friday, from 8:30 a.m. to 7:30 p.m.
 (ET).